codylewis/codylewis-net/content/posts/2019/03/staying-healthy-with-the-active-pseudo-class.md

 **Quick Tip**

-You can easily activate a psuedo class using the dev tools within your browser of choice.
+You can activate a pseudo class using the dev tools within your browser of choice.
 Learn more about this [here](https://developers.google.com/web/updates/2015/05/triggering-of-pseudo-classes).

 ## How & Where is `:active` Used?

-`:active` is primarily used on `<button>` and `<a href="#">` tags though it could be used on anything, _not that you'd want to_.
+`:active` is used on `<button>` and `<a href="#">` tags though it could be used on anything, _not that you'd want to_.

-When clicking anywhere the the CodePen below, the a css selector `html:active` will apply a background color.
-This functionality isn't particulary useful but good to know what can be done.
+When clicking anywhere the CodePen below, a CSS selector `html:active` will apply a background color.
+This functionality isn't particularly useful but good to know what can be done.

 <p class="codepen" data-height="265" data-theme-id="0" data-default-tab="result" data-user="outliercody" data-slug-hash="drGqKb" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="A Different Way to Use :active">
   <span>See the Pen <a href="https://codepen.io/outliercody/pen/drGqKb/">